 The Good Friday Walk has been cancelled.
 Please let others know, especially if they usually travel to the dale from away to take part in this event.

-Funerals will take place with a small number of family members, and only at the graveside or crematorium.
-Each crematorium seems to have their own guidelines as to the exact number of people who can attend.
+Funerals will take place with a small number of family members, and mostly at the crematorium.

 Online Services and Worship Resources

 This has a Mothering Sunday service you can join in with – you do need to register - https://mailchi.mp/080de9c5a376/online_service?e=494778cbf2

 Radio 4 usually has a Sunday morning service

 Radio 3 has Choral Evensong during the week

 More worship resources to follow in future newsletters –

 please do share any that you find helpful.

 Practical Help during the Covid 19 Virus Situation

 If you are self-isolating or avoiding going out because of coronavirus (Covid 19) and live in Melbecks Parish we’d like to offer to help you.